IlyaOrson/control_neuralode/README.md

 equation backwards, as in CVI and the adjoint sensitivity analysis.

 ### Direct single shooting
-Commonly the control is seed as a function of time and is splitted in predefined intervals, where a polinomial parametrizes the control profile.
+Commonly the control is seed as a function of time and is split in predefined intervals, where a polynomial parametrizes the control profile.
 This converts the problem into a discrete NLP problem.

 # Acknowledgements
-The idea was inspired heavily by the trebuchet demo of Flux and the differentiable control example of DiffEqFlux.
+The idea was inspired heavily by the trebuchet demo of Flux and the differentiable control example of [DiffEqFlux](https://github.com/SciML/DiffEqFlux.jl).
+A similar idea was contrasted with reinforcement learning in [this work](https://github.com/samuela/ctpg).
 Chris Rackauckas advise was very useful.

 ## Citation